2023 England Jamaica netball series

-The Jamaica national netball team travelled to England in January 2023 for a three-match series against the England national netball team.
+The 2023 England Jamaica netball series saw England host Jamaica in January 2023 for a three-match series.
 England won the series 2–1.
 The matches were played at Manchester Arena and the Copper Box Arena in London.

 Background

 England and Jamaica last competed against each other in 2021; England won that series 2–1.
 Prior to the series, England were ranked third in the world, and Jamaica were fourth.
 The series was used as preparation for the 2023 Netball World Cup.

 The first match of the series was held at the Manchester Arena and the final two matches took place at the Copper Box Arena in London.
 In the United Kingdom, the series was shown on BBC TV and online.